Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Methodology

-As collation of themes requires synthesis and qualitative analysis of articles, we used Braun and Clarke’s reflexive thematic analysis ~\cite{Braun_Clarke_2006, Braun_Clarke_2021}.
-As coding is an evolving, self-reflective process in reflexive thematic analysis, the authors engaged in deep data immersion, interpretation, and discussion, including sharing of disagreements.
-First, we sorted definitions of code thematically and looked at the frequency at which harm definitions appeared to begin to identify dominant terms and definitions.
-Then, we conducted a first line-by-line pass reviewing each phrasing and terminology of each specific kind of harm.
+As collation of themes requires synthesis and qualitative analysis of articles, we used Braun and Clarke’s reflexive thematic analysis ~\cite{Braun_Clarke_2006, Braun_Clarke_2021}, a post-positivist approach to analysis that acknowledges researchers’ standpoints influence data interpretation and encourages self-reflection.
+Within reflexive thematic analysis, coding is iterative as researchers are immersed in the data.
+As coding is an evolving, self-reflective process in reflexive thematic analysis, the authors engaged in deep data immersion, interpretation, and discussion, including sharing points of disagreement.
+First, we thematically sorted definitions of code and looked at the frequency at which harm definitions appeared to begin to identify dominant terms and definitions.
+Then, we conducted a first line-by-line pass reviewing associated phrasing and terminology of each specific kind of harm.
 In this initial phase, we identified codes that could be easily condensed.
 For instance, ‘physical harm’ and ‘physical injury’ were condensed into one code: physical harm.
 We then began to cluster harms based on the context or domain in which they were mentioned.
 For example, specific harms describing forms of harassment (e.g., non-consensual sharing of explicit images, or online stalking) were clustered under an initial theme of “hate, harassment, and violence.”
 There were many conceptual overlaps among harm types; definitions were not always consistent.
 If there was a dominant term or definition in the cluster that could encompass different sub-types of harm (based on frequency of citation), that term was chosen as the primary category.
-As RQ2 sought to uncover where there was conceptual alignment, three of these harm types — allocative, representational, and quality of service — reflect where there was strong definitional consensus in the literature.
-Social system harms and interpersonal harms emerged through the collating and summarizing process.
-From this clustering, we developed a first version of the harm taxonomy.
+Notably, we identified and coded more than one type of harm for approximately ~80\% of the articles in the corpus.